Table of Contents

 into the 'Console'.

 In addition, we are likely to make use of a number of additional packages during the course.
-You should be able to install all of the needed packages at once with the following command (this make take a few moments to complete):
+You should be able to install all of the needed packages at once with the following command (this may take a few moments to complete):

-install.packages(c("lme4", "numDeriv", "minqa", "nloptr", "dfoptim", "ucminf", "optimParallel", "multcomp", "sp", "ape"))
+install.packages(c("clubSandwich", "lme4", "GLMMadaptive", "glmmTMB", "numDeriv", "minqa", "nloptr", "dfoptim", "ucminf", "lbfgsb3c", "subplex", "BB", "Rsolnp", "alabama", "optimx", "optimParallel", "sp", "ape"))

 Course Registration